Home>Heroin Addiction Treatment

 Heroin Addiction Across the United States

 Despite the myriad of destructive effects of heroin, it is still more prevalent than many families may realize.
 In 2021 alone, about one million people were diagnosed with heroin use disorder.
-However, this already staggering number does not account for those who are continuing to use heroin and have not yet been diagnosed with addiction or those who have used heroin in the past and are still profoundly affected by it today.
+The rates of heroin use have also been climbing since 2007, according to a heroin research report conducted by the National Institute on Drug Abuse (NIDA).
+However, this already staggering number does not account for those who are continuing to use heroin and have not yet been diagnosed with addiction or those who have used heroin in the past and whose behavioral health is still profoundly affected by it today.

 Some communities can also have vastly different rates of heroin use.
 However, regardless of how prevalent heroin is in a particular community or not, heroin addiction is always possible.
-Being aware of the signs and symptoms of heroin addiction in a loved one and talking to the professionals at Hawaii Island Recovery can be the best way of identifying heroin addiction and taking action to support a loved one.
+Being aware of the signs and symptoms of heroin addiction in a loved one and talking to the professionals at Hawaii Island Recovery can be the best way of identifying heroin addiction, its short-term and long-term effects, and taking action to support a loved one.

 Signs and Symptoms of Heroin Addiction